desp0828/mam_project/README.md

 The `application.py` is very easy as it is rewritten from the basic framework of dashboard.
 The logic is: First, query the database to get all the ISINs.
 The ISINs are stored in an array for the dropdown displaying.
 After each time the dropdown is clicked, a callback function will be triggered to query the database and return the corresponding 'date' and 'INR'.
 Arrays of these two values are directly used as the x and y coordinates of the drawing, respectively.

-To run as: `python application.py`
+To run as: `python application.py`.
+Also, you should fill in your own SQL information.

 You can also run it in the background: `nohup python application.py &` and kill it by `pkill application.py`